 - Distribution Manager

-Distribution managers deal with the part of the supply chain that involves shipping large amounts of goods.
+Distribution managers deal with aspects of the supply chain that involve shipping large amounts of goods.
 They work closely with warehouse supervisors to monitor inventory and ensure quality.
 Distribution managers make sure that their companies ship and deliver products in a timely manner.

 Master's Degree in Logistics

 Master's programs in logistics build on the theoretical knowledge and practical skills that students developed in their bachelor's courses.
-Learners explore advanced aspects of supply chain management and business analytics while honing managerial skills in areas like decision making and organizational behavior.
+Learners explore advanced aspects of supply chain management and business analytics, while also honing managerial skills in areas like decision-making and organizational behavior.

 One of the primary benefits of earning a master's degree in logistics is a substantial increase in salary.
-According to PayScale, BA and BS in logistics graduates earn an average of $54,000 and $59,000 per year, respectively.
-Professionals with an MS in the field take home about $70,000 annually, while MBA holders with logistics skills command salaries around $75,000.
+According to PayScale, individuals with a bachelor of science or bachelor of business administration in logistics and supply chain management earn median salaries of $63,000-$66,000, whereas professionals with a master of business administration or master of science in the field typically take home $78,000-$81,000 annually.

 - Logistics Director

 These workers direct logistics operations and oversee a team of logistics specialists.
-Logistics directors can often find work with a combination of a bachelor's degree and work experience.
-However, logistics directors with master's degrees earn $152,000 per year — considerably more than the average for the profession.
+Logistics directors can sometimes find work with a combination of a bachelor's degree and work experience, but employers generally prefer to hire professionals with a master's.

 - Supply Chain Manager

 These professionals work closely with sales teams, customer service teams, inventory workers, and suppliers to oversee supply chains.
-They also supervise other managers in charge of specific parts of the supply chain.
-Supply chain managers with master's degrees earn over $90,000, on average.
+They may also supervise other managers in charge of specific parts of the supply chain.

 - Supply Chain Consultant